damianhakert/damianhakert.github.io/source/posts/2017-02-06-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 it's as simple as could be.
 There's just a **trick** you might not know about (yet)!

-I'll get straight to the point in this tutorial to show you how to add a custom (sub)domain with a certificate issued by [CloudFlare] to your [GitLab Pages] project.

 We assume you're familiar with SSL/TLS, DNS, GitLab Pages, and CloudFlare.
 {:.note}